 Multiple maps and journey planning tools make the customer do all the work to see how transit can get them from point A to point B. Discoordinated schedules lead to long waits for transfers, making a transit trip less desirable.
 Widely varying design standards for signage and wayfinding increase confusion for the customer, especially in unfamiliar environments.
 Balkanized fare payment systems require a customer to buy multiple tickets and passes for a single journey.

 This perfect storm of complexity is exacerbated by service disruptions.
 During these incidents, the communication from agencies is rightly focused on alerts, alternate service options, and cross-honoring of tickets and passes on adjacent services operated by other agencies.
-However, it suffers from what NJ Transit executive director Kevin Corbett recently called, “bunker mentality”.
-The agencies only offer service updates, and stop short of providing in-depth information on what caused service disruptions, empathetically engaging with customers, and building the trust that’s necessary to spur much-needed investment in the region’s aging infrastructure.
+However, when agencies only offer service updates, they stop short of building trust by providing in-depth information on what caused service disruptions, empathetically engaging with customers, and sharing a transit vision that’s necessary to spur much-needed investment in the region’s aging infrastructure.